Operations - Image Watermarking

 Watermark Padding

-When using a gravity to position a watermark, you may also specify a watermark padding parameter which takes a positive integer and describes the distance between the watermark and image boundaries.
+When positioning a watermark using gravity, you can define a watermark padding parameter as a positive integer to set the distance between the watermark and the image's edges.

 {